jijinjc/s25-team6-cama/README.md

 #### Source Tables

 The tables in `source` are external tables.
-The data is stored in JSON-L files in the `musa5090s25-team<N>-prepared_data` Cloud Storage bucket.
+These are your warehouse's raw materials.
+The data is stored in JSON-L or Parquet files in the `musa5090s25-team<N>-prepared_data` Cloud Storage bucket.

 - `source.opa_properties`
 - `source.opa_assessments`